-In other words, the more expensive the property is, the higher the rate of tax you have to pay.
+In other words, the more expensive the property is, the higher the rate of tax you will have to pay.

-From 1 April 2016, you’ll have to pay an extra 3% on top of each Stamp Duty band when you buy an additional home or a residential buy-to-let property.
+In addition, you’ll have to pay an extra 3% on top of each Stamp Duty band when you buy an additional second home or a residential buy-to-let property.

 Property investment for your family – Leaving a property as a legacy

-You might choose to invest in property so you can have something valuable to leave to your family.
+You might choose to invest in property, so you can have something valuable to leave to your family.
 If so, you might need to think about Estate planning and the implications of Inheritance Tax.

 Direct property investments – Tax on rental income